rpp28-fec-taiko/atelier/README.md

 Product Overview -
   The topmost component featured on the home page is the product overview.
 The currently selected product will display a main image representing one of several availble styles.
 This main image can be expanded to provide a larger, more detailed perspective, as well as zoom functionality for the user.
 Customers may also click through various styles and images related to the current product before picking a size and adding it to their shopping bag.
 Other standard product information such as price, category, slogan and features are also displayed here.

+Reviews & Ratings -
+  Displays the total number of reviews and the average user rating given to a product.
+By default, the list of reviews will be sorted by 'Relevance' but can be changed to be sorted by 'Helpfulness' or 'Newest'.
+Initially only 2 reviews can be seen in the list.
+If there are more reviews for the product, then a 'More Reviews' can be clicked to load 2 more reviews.

+  Within each review, a user can see the name of the reviewer and the date it was posted.
+Also a user can mark if he/she found the review helpful or if he/she would like to report it.

+  A user can filter reviews by clicking the star bars on the left.
+Also a search bar is provided at the top of the reviews section but it will only start searching after the user types atleast 3 characters.
+For all products, an 'Add Review' button is provided and can be utilized to write a review and also post images related to the product.

 # Installation
 Requirements: